Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Worried about your data bill while travelling?
 These tips can reduce your data usage and save you money.

-Travel is expensive, so saving money where you can makes sense.
-Roaming costs can quickly add up, especially for data where it’s all too easy to use data without realising it, or realising fully the extent to which you’re using data.
-So what can you do to minimise your data usage while you’re overseas?
+Travel is expensive, so saving money where you can make sense.
+Roaming costs can quickly add up, especially for data where it’s all too easy to use it without being aware.
+So, what can you do to minimise your data usage while you’re overseas?
 Here are some simple tips.

 If you want to absolutely cut your data roaming costs, cut the virtual connecting cord by disabling data roaming altogether.

-Completely killing your mobile data is a nuclear option that won’t appeal to everybody, but simply switching your data off in-between the times you want to actually access some online content can save you from a wealth of hidden data charges as applications make background checks or system updates.
-Bear in mind that some services rely on a constant data connection, so if you disable a data connection and suddenly an app won’t work, try switching it back on again to see if that fixes the problem.
+Completely killing your mobile data is a nuclear option that won’t appeal to everybody.
+However, switching your data off in-between the times you want to use it can save you from a wealth of hidden data charges, as applications make background checks or system updates.
+Bear in mind that some services rely on a constant data connection.
+So, if you disable a data connection and suddenly an app won’t work, try switching it back on again to see if that fixes the problem.

 Use public Wi-Fi when you can (but safely!)

-Publically available Wi-Fi hotspots are becoming more ubiquitous in popular travelling destinations, allowing you easy data access even if you’ve got data roaming disabled.
+Publically available Wi-Fi hotspots are becoming more common in popular travelling destinations, allowing you easy data access even if you have data roaming disabled.
 If you have the time, research their locations before you travel to keep yourself online as much as you need for low or no cost.

-One word of caution is needed here, however.
-It’s extremely unwise to do any kind of direct financial transaction on a wireless network that you have no control over, because there is genuinely no way of knowing if the data sent over the network is being scooped up and collated by a potentially nefarious third party at some stage.
+However, a word of caution is needed here.
+It’s extremely unwise to do any kind of direct financial transaction on a wireless network that you have no control over.
+There is genuinely no way of knowing if the data sent over the network is being scooped up and used by a third party.

-Equally speaking, if you do plan to use public Wi-Fi, it would be wise to change passwords for other used services, such as social media accounts upon your return home, just to be safe.
+If you do plan to use public Wi-Fi, it would be wise to change passwords for services, such as social media accounts, upon your return home, just to be safe.

 Dial down your app data usage

 It’s worth knowing which apps are using data before you travel so that you can tame them while you’re travelling.
-On iOS devices, you’ll find that information under Settings>Mobile, where you can scroll down and see both the data usage for the current period for each app, as well as restricting its access to data with a simple toggle switch.
+On iOS devices, you find that information under Settings>Mobile.
+Scroll down and you can see both the data usage for the current period for each app, plus restrict its access to data with a simple toggle switch.
 On Android devices, it’s under Settings>Data Usage.

 Modify your app usage

-It’s also feasible to save data simply by changing your apps or modifying how you work with them.
+It’s also possible to save data simply by changing your apps or modifying how you work with them.

 If you’re travelling and your photos are set to automatically back up to Apple or Google (or any other cloud service), consider dropping the resolution of your photos.
-They’ll still be backed up, which is wise when travelling in case your phone is lost or stolen, but the smaller file sizes will equate to smaller uploads and lower data bills as a result.
+They’ll still back up, which is wise when travelling in case your phone is lost or stolen, but the smaller file size equates to smaller uploads and lower data bills as a result.

-If you’re a social media addict, make sure that you’ve got videos in Twitter and Facebook set to not play automatically to keep your data bills as low as possible.
-If email is your primary form of communication, try extending the period in which you check for email to lower the data access costs of checking your inbox.
+If you’re a social media addict, make sure videos on Twitter and Facebook are set to not play automatically to keep your data bills as low as possible.
+If email is your primary form of communication, try not checking your emails as often to lower the data access cost of checking your inbox.

-If you’re planning to use a GPS app to help you get around your destination when you’re there, check if it can download maps for offline access.
-Not only will this save you data, but it will also be substantially quicker than waiting for maps to download.
+If you’re planning to use a GPS app to get around your destination, check if it can download maps for offline access.
+Not only does this save you data, but it is also substantially quicker than waiting for maps to download.

-Equally, while you’re travelling, look up from time to time away from your phone and simply enjoy being where you actually happen to be.
-It’s surprising what you’ll find that way — and you won’t be using mobile data to do so.
+Equally, while travelling, look up from your phone from time to time and enjoy being where you actually are.
+It’s surprising what you find that way — and you won’t be using mobile data to do so.